-Under the Tallgrass Savannah Community (1.1), site infiltration is rapid, soil organic matter is high, soil structure is good, sediments are trapped, and porosity is high.
+The water cycle on the Clayey Bottomland site functions best under the Tallgrass Savannah Community.
+When tallgrasses dominate the site infiltration is rapid, soil organic matter is high, soil structure is good, and porosity is high.
 The site will have high quality surface runoff with low erosion and sedimentation rates.
-During periods of heavy rainfall, the high infiltration rates will allow water to fill the soil profile.
-The large trees will dissipate flood energy and the root masses will bind the soil.
-The grasses will lie flat to also protect the soils much like the shingles on a roof.
+During periods of heavy rainfall, the high infiltration rates will allow water to transport into the aquifer.
 The Tallgrass Savannah Community should have no rills and no gullies present.
 Drainageways should be vegetated and stable.
 This site is often in a floodplain with occasional out-of-bank flow.